mckinsey/vizro/vizro-core/docs/pages/development/contributing.md

 hatch run docs:changelog
 ```

 and then uncommenting the relevant section(s) you want to describe.
 In case your PR does not contain `CHANGELOG.md` relevant changes, leave everything commented out.
+If you are unsure whether or what to add to the fragment, please
+refer to [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
+The rule of thumb should be, if in doubt, or if the user is affected in any way, it should be described in the `CHANGELOG.md`.

 ## Releases